wp-plugins/events-manager/readme.txt

 * And much more!

 = Go Pro =
 We have also released an add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features:

 * PayPal and Offline Payments
 * Custom booking forms
 * Faster support via private forums

-Events Manager was rewritten in 3.0 from the ground up with flexibility in mind.
-Through use of object oriented programming and exposing hooks and filters throughout the site, you can modify Events Manager just like you would Wordpress!
+For more information or to go pro, [visit our plugin website](http://wp-events-plugin.com).

 == Installation ==